Adarsh panel issues summons to Society members

-the Maharashtra government to probe alleged irregularities in
+by the Maharashtra government to probe alleged irregularities

-the Adarsh housing society has set in motion the process by
+in the Adarsh Housing Society has set in motion the process by

-sending summons to the society members to file their
+sending summons to the members of the society to file their

-The summons signed by the Secretary to the commission, N
+The summons signed by the Secretary to the commission

-N Kumbare, were sent to 25 members till yesterday after the
+N N Kumbare was sent to 25 members till yesterday after the

-panel received no response to its notification put out in
+panel received no response to the notification put out by it

-newspapers inviting affidavits from "persons interested in the
+in newspapers inviting affidavits from "persons interested in

-subject matter or affected or likely to be affected by it".
+the subject matter or affected or likely to be affected by

 "Of the 103 members, summons has been sent to 25 so